 What to do

-Aside from putting your hens inside the battery cage, creating a special type of cage seem to be effective.
+Aside from the ways mentioned above and putting your hens inside the battery cage, creating a special type of cage seem to be effective.
 The good thing about this is that, when the hen can’t see her eggs for several days, she may eventually stop picking on her eggs if you try to provide her a regular nest.
 But I still recommend that keep the special nest and collect the eggs daily to make sure nothing is damaged.
 This is important especially if you are breeding heritage breeds which losing just 1 egg is a big loss already.

-- What is Vantress Chicken
+- What is Cornish Chicken Breed

-- What is Labuyo Chicken
+- What is Black Star Chicken